BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 To explain in more detail:
  1. Extends *MainActivity* to use the *BrightcovePlayer* class, which handles activity lifecycle behavior for the Brightcove player used.
- 2. Instantiates the BrightcoveExoPlayerVideoView from the layout XML set with *setContentView()* and assigns to the *brightcoveVideoView* member variable of the *BrightcovePlayer* class.
+ 2. Instantiates the BrightcoveExoPlayerVideoView from the layout XML set with *setContentView()*.
  3. Loads a sample video from the Media API of Brightcove VideoCloud, given an authorization token and a video id.
  4. A XML declaration for the BrightcoveExoPlayerVideoView from the activity's layout file.